 Let’s look at three different scenarios to illustrate the above points.

 Lukas is an IT programmer from Lithuania.

-- His company was incorporated in Ireland.
+- The company was incorporated in Ireland.

-- He conducts all his business in Lithuania.
+- All business is conducted in Lithuania.

 Mia is a software engineer from Croatia.